rossgk2/masks2Contours/README.md

 ## Summary

 This is a Python port of MATLAB code for a joint University of Michigan and King's College London research group.
 The MATLAB code took 3D selections as input (typically, we are interested in selecting the 3D geometry of a human heart) and produced contour points of those selections as output.
-The output contour points are also labeled according which chamber in the heart they reside in.
+The output contour points are labeled according which chamber in the heart they reside in.

 "3D selections" are more commonly called "3D masks"- that is why this program is called `masks2Contours`.